 - firstname (the employee's given name)

-- lastname (not surprisingly, the employee's last name)
+- lastname (the employee's last name)

 - title (the job title of the employee)

 - picture (an URL to the employee's picture)

 in the namespace http://schemas.xmlsoap.org/ws/2005/05/identity/claims/.
 Using these will allow you to point your employees directly to the login URL and prepopulate relevant information when they sign in for the first time.

 After finalizing the setup within your identity provider and pasting your SSO Login URL as well as the Base64-encoded certificate to Leapsome, please tick the option 'Enable SAML-based single sign-on' and confirm your settings by clicking 'Update SSO settings'.